 Description: Detector that will trigger an alarm if the temperature at the detector increases at a preset rate or exceed a preset level.
-HIN AT DETECTION HIN AT DETECTION HIN AT DETECTION Types: Wired or Wireless.
+Types: Wired or Wireless.
 Conventional, analog or addressable.
 AC powered, battery powered, system powered.
-Self restoring or single use.
+Self-restoring or single use.
 Analog available in variety of temperature settings.
 Standard Uses: Valuable additional protection in areas such as kitchens and attics, where smoke detectors are not recommended.
 Uses To Avoid: They are not recommended for the use in bedrooms or sleeping areas.
 Range: Typical center distance spacing guideline is 30 feet.
 See NFPA 72 and Building code for spacing requirements.
 Activated By: Heat increase exceeding preset level or heat above preset level.
 Associated Work: Mounting.
 Advantages: Can be used in areas not compatible with smoke detectors.
 Relatively false alarm free.
 Disadvantages: Heat detectors may not provide early enough warning to aid escape from a life-threatening fire.
 Major Causes for False Relatively false alarm free.
 Wiring problems or remodeling.
 Alarms: Applicable Standard: NFPA 70, NFPA 72, NFPA 101.
 False Alarm Reduction Verify highest possible temperature in area where sensor is mounted to select the detector with the proper temperature rating.
-Do not Recommendations: use in areas where rapid rise of temperature may occur normally.
+Do Recommendations: not use in areas where rapid rise of temperature may occur normally.
 Seal all holes in mounting box.